allure-framework/allure-codeception/README.md

 relatively to Codeception output directory (also known as `paths: log` in codeception.yml) unless you specify an absolute path.
 You can traverse up using `..` as usual. `outputDirectory` defaults to `allure-results`.

+`ignoredAnnotations` is used to define extra custom annotations to ignore.
+It is empty by default.

 To generate report from your favourite terminal, [install](https://github.com/allure-framework/allure-cli#installation)